 - Universities/university bodies invited to nominate candidates for split-site (PhD) study.

 - Universities/university bodies invited to nominate their own academic staff for Master‡s, PhD, and split-site (PhD) study.

 Who can Apply?

--Be available to commence their academic studies in the United Kingdom by the start of the UK academic year in September/October 2013
+- Be available to commence their academic studies in the United Kingdom by the start of the UK academic year in September/October 2017.

--Hold, by October 2013, a first degree of upper second class Honours standard (or above); or a second class degree and a relevant postgraduate qualification, which will normally be a Master’s degree and
+- Hold, by October 2017, the first degree of upper second class Honours standard (or above); or a second class degree and a relevant postgraduate qualification.

 How to Apply:

-The EAS will close to applicants on 7 December 2012 and no further applications can be made after that date.
-The CSC will not accept any applications which are not submitted via the EAS to the nominating agency/university/university body in the candidate’s home country.
+- Your application must be submitted to and endorsed by one of the approved nominating bodies listed above.
+The CSC will not accept any applications that are not submitted via the EAS to a nominating body in your home country.